Watch: Provide Feedback to Mechanic ACS Drafts by June 15

 ACS, Webinars,

-ATEC is pleased to share that the next iteration of the proposed Mechanic ACS revision recommendation, now available for industry review and comment.
-This roll out follows Tuesday’s webinar providing an overview of the proposal—if you missed it, catch the recorded version or review the slide deck.
+ATEC is pleased to share the next iteration of the proposed Mechanic ACS revision recommendation, now available for industry review and comment.
+This roll out follows Tuesday’s webinar providing an overview of the proposal—if you missed it, review the slide deck or catch the recorded version below:

 • Modernized subject organization and system-aligned structure